metonym/svelte-intersection-observer/README.md

 ### Once

 Set `once` to `true` for the intersection event to occur only once.

-The `element` will be unobserved after the intersection occurs.
+The `element` will be unobserved after the first intersection event occurs.

 ```svelte
 <script>